Nedomas/securities/README.md

 ## To do:

-* Write specs
+* Write specs.
 * Add quote info (P/E, P/S, etc.)
-* Add symbol from name lookup
+* Add symbol from name lookup.
-* Add options support
+* Add options support.
-* Add technical analysis module (or a seperate gem which works in cojunction with this)
+* Add technical analysis module (or a seperate gem which works in synergy with this).

 ## Contributing